samuelPed/samuelPed/README.md

   - I’m currently learning Database Cloud Firebase<br>

   ### What I like?
-  - Pait my home in my free time
+  - Paint my home in my free time
   - Get good time with my family
   - Watch Big Bang the Theory

-  ### What I want do?
+  ### What I want do/be?
+  - I would like to perticipate a team of developers hard for me learn.
   - I want be the best programming mobile to want i can be.
-And a good person for my life.
+  - And a good person for life.